plateofeggs/logs/README.md

 ## SETTING UP THE ENVIRONMENT

 This code is dependent upon the materials provided for Udacity's Logs Analysis project.
-For ease of access this repository provides the vagrantfile and two SQL scripts to set up the environment as intended for this project.
+For ease of access this repository provides a vagrantfile and two SQL scripts to set up the environment as intended for this project.

 Follow these steps to get started: